Techwolf12/Kawaiibot/README.md

 ```

 This will put the executable `kawaiibot` in your path.
 To use the bot, you need
-to put the example configuration file in `~/.kawaiibot/config.json` with your imgur
+to put the example configuration file in `~/.kawaiibot/config.json` with your Imgur
 id and secret and Telegram token.